ash-2-code-12/React-Js-NxtWatch-Youtube-Clone-App/README.md

 </div>
 <br/>

-# Yotube Application Clone - NxtWatch
+# Youtube Application Clone - NxtWatch

 ## 📜 Overview
 The **Nxt Watch** is a dynamic and responsive web application built using **React JS**.
 It allows users to browse, search, save, and view videos